-- They are concatenated in the order in which they are specified, before compilation - They must all have a .cl extension if you do not explicitly specify --kernel
+- They are concatenated in the order in which they are specified, before compilation. - They must all have a .cl extension if you do not explicitly specify --kernel.

 By default, malioc emits reports to the stdout output stream.
 You can write directly to a file by specifying the -o <file> option.
-The destination directory must exist; it will not be created.
+The destination directory must exist because it is not created.